jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

     fun(int *A, int n);

+The function prototype would be something like:

+    void fun(int someArray[], int someInt);

+### Passing read-only addresses

+It is possible to force the compiler to prevent the function from editing the address of variable by using the `const` keyword in the function prototype:

+    void swap(const int &x, int &y);

+In this case, the reference corresponding to x cannot be changed, however, that corresponding to y can.

 ### Passing structures ###

 One can pass structures as values, references and pointers.
 Here is an example of a function definition involving references and pointers to structures.
 Both approaches allow one to change the actual-parameter passed.

     int area(struct Rectangle &z){